Deploy Inference Workloads with NVIDIA NIM

 Make sure Knative is properly installed by your administrator.

-By default, inference workloads in NVIDIA Run:ai are assigned a priority of very-high, which is non-preemptible.
-This behavior ensures that inference workloads, which often serve real-time or latency-sensitive traffic, are guaranteed the resources they need and will not be disrupted by other workloads.
-You can select a different priority when submitting a workload.
-For more details on the available options, Workload priority control.
+By default, inference workloads in NVIDIA Run:ai are assigned a Very high priority and are non-preemptible.
+These defaults ensures that inference workloads, which often serve real-time or latency-sensitive traffic, are guaranteed the resources they need.
+The default very-high priority ensures the fastest possible scheduling, and the default non-preemptible value guarantees that the workload will not be disrupted by other workloads once it starts running.

 Advanced Setup Form